Japan's emperor prays for peace in first abdication in 200 years

 At the end of the ceremony, Emperor Akihito descended from the dais and took Empress Michiko's hand as she stepped down.
 Before exiting the room, he paused, turned toward the audience and bowed again.

-Earlier, the emperor performed a ritual announcement of his abdication in three palace sanctuaries, including one honouring the sun goddess Amaterasu Omikami, from whom mythology says the imperial line is descended, and two others for departed emperors and Shinto gods.
+Earlier, Emperor Akihito performed a ritual announcement of his abdication in three palace sanctuaries, including one honouring the sun goddess Amaterasu Omikami, from whom mythology says the imperial line is descended, and two others for departed emperors and Shinto gods.

 NHK television showed Emperor Akihito, wearing a dark orange traditional robe and black headdress, walking slowly into the first sanctuary with a white-robed courtier holding the train and another carrying a sword.
 Crown Prince Naruhito conducted a similar ceremony.